Pul-e-Charkhi prison

-Pul-e-Charkhi Prison (Pashto/Dari: زندان پل چرخی), also known as the Afghan National Detention Facility, is a maximum security prison located next to the Ahmad Shah Baba Mina neighborhood in the eastern part of Kabul, Afghanistan.
-It has the capacity to house between 5,000 and 14,000 inmates, but as of February 2023 it only has between 2,000 and 2,500 inmates, most of whom have been arrested and convicted within the jurisdiction of Kabul Province.
+Pul-e-Charkhi prison (Dari: زندان پل چرخی), also known as the Afghan National Detention Facility, is a maximum-security prison located next to the Ahmad Shah Baba Mina neighborhood in the eastern part of Kabul, Afghanistan.
+It has the capacity to house 14,000 inmates, but as of October 2024 it only has around 5,000 inmates, most of whom have been arrested and convicted within the jurisdiction of Kabul Province.
 It is considered the country's largest prison.

 History

-Construction of Pul-e-Charkhi Prison began in the 1970s by order of former president Mohammed Daoud Khan and was completed during the 1980s.
-It became notorious for torture and executions after the 1978 Saur Revolution as well as during the 10 year Soviet war that followed.
-Some claim that between April 1978 and December 1979, the communist People's Democratic Party of Afghanistan (PDPA) under Nur Muhammad Taraki, executed around 27,000 political prisoners at Pul-i-Charkhi.
+Construction of Pul-e-Charkhi prison began in the 1970s by order of former president Mohammed Daoud Khan and was completed during the 1980s.
+It became notorious for torture and executions after the 1978 Saur Revolution as well as during the ten-year Soviet-Afghan War that followed.
+Some claim that between April 1978 and December 1979, the communist People's Democratic Party of Afghanistan (PDPA) under Nur Muhammad Taraki, executed around 27,000 political prisoners at Pul-e-Charkhi.
+In 1978, a few days after the Saur Revolution, Nur Muhammad Taraki's government remanded mullahs who called for a jihad against the PDPA to Pul-e-Charkhi.
+In January 1980, Babrak Karmal's regime released around 2,000 inmates as the result of a political promise prior to coming into power.
+Locals were angry that around 100 inmates weren't released, resulting in a large prison protest turned riot with thousands of attendees, ultimately resulting in a prison break that released some of the remaining 100 inmates.
 More recently, the Afghan National Army's 111th Capital Division was based near Pul-e-Charkhi prison.

 Mass grave

-In December 2006, a communist-era mass grave, close to the Puli Charkhi prison, was discovered by the NATO-led International Security Assistance Force (ISAF).
+In December 2006, a communist-era mass grave, close to the Pul-e-Charkhi prison, was discovered by the NATO-led International Security Assistance Force.
 It is believed that the grave held some 2,000 bodies.
 Officials of the Afghan Ministry of Information and Culture believe that the massacre took place between 1978 and 1986 when the Moscow-backed communist presidents, Nur Muhammad Taraki, Hafizullah Amin and Babrak Karmal were in power.